 Again, it is important to emphasize that RESULTS WILL VARY based off of many factors.
 External temperature, how often you open the cooler, how much other “stuff” you have in it, how much ice you use, etc. all play a part.
 Use these numbers as a rough guideline.
 Since there are so many variables, we apply a range to our test to account for this.

 There are several important things that can be concluded from the results:

 Ice life, as expected, goes up significantly as the cooler becomes larger.
 We have seen this time and time again and what it really boils down to is that more ice = more ice life!
-Despite wall thicknesses being pretty consistent throughout the size range, the extra ice more than compensates for increased surface area.
+Despite wall thicknesses being pretty consistent throughout the size range, the extra ice more than compensates for an increased surface area.
 It also makes us question why Orca Coolers puts the same “10-day ice life” tag on all sizes of their coolers.
 If any company out there can make a 20-quart cooler that has 10 days of ice life then we are all ears!

 Ice life is lower than what you will see in a “perfect world”.
 If you load your cooler up to the brim with ice, stick it in a refrigerator that is at 33F, and never open it then your ice life is going to be extremely impressive!
 But let’s get serious.
 Coolers are usually being used out in the summer heat, being open constantly, and oftentimes are half-filled (if not less) with ice.
 Because of this, your true ice life will go down substantially.